-This list presents only selected controls.
-There are approx. 80 control scripts at the moment.
+This list presents only selected checks.
+There are approx. 80 checking scripts at the moment.
 Their amount is slowly but constantly growing.
-The annotator's comments serve as issues for new pre-annotation scripts, TectoMT improvements or control scripts.
+The annotators' comments serve as issues for new pre-annotation scripts, TectoMT improvements, or checking scripts.
 The comments regarding the valency lexicon are collected monthly in form of a log file with the examples and sentence identification, and they are e-mailed to the editor-in-chief of the lexicon.
-Besides, we are experimenting with a string-based consistency control of the tree structure and functor assignment.
+Besides, we are experimenting with a string-based consistency check of the tree structure and functor assignment.
 The data is searched for subtrees consisting of matching textual strings.
 Differences in the respective annotation resolutions for textual sequences are reported.
-See a sample of the first tentative inconsistency survey below:
+This is a sample of the first tentative inconsistency survey:

 '''

 previous month

 [month]([previous,RSTR]) 3

+'''

+'''

 [month]([previous,TWHEN]) 1

 rate increase

 [increase]([rate,PAT]) 1

 [increase]([rate,ACT]) 1

 size of the increase

-[size]([increase,ACT|of,the]) 1
+[size]([increase,ACT] of,the]) 1

-[size]([increase,APP|of,the]) 1
+[size]([increase,APP| of,the]) 1

 so far

 [far]([so,EXT]) 5

 [far]([so,MANN]) 1

 '''

 Some of these reports help us uncover inconsistencies systematically made by the automatic pre-annotation and can be fixed.
-Many of them have to be manually checked by the annotators.
+Many of them have to be manually checked by the annotators (see Section 10).

-9 PEDT 1.0
+9. PEDT 1.0

-The first 12,440 manually annotated and checked trees were released under the title PEDT 1.0.
-The CD includes the documentation along with relevant publications, the current version of the valency lexicon Engvallex (which is yet still being subject to revisions), and the ready-to-install package of TREd, the tree editor.
+The first 10 000 manually annotated and checked trees were released under the title PEDT 1.0.
+The CD contains the documentation along with relevant publications (including a draft version of this paper), the current version of the valency lexicon Engvallex (which is yet still being subject to revisions), and the ready-to-install package of TREd, the tree editor.

-10 Discussion
+10. Discussion

-The current annotation practice yields trees quite consistent in tree structure, some financial-speak specific fixed phrases, structured text like addressess and lists, and verbal valency.
+The current annotation practice yields trees quite consistent in tree structure, some financial-speak specific fixed phrases, structured text like addresses and lists, and verbal valency.
 However, the annotation still remains inconsistent in functor assignment in adjectival and nominal phrases.
 We decreased this inconsistency by resigning on semantic labeling within named entities (all nodes in the subtree get the new functor NE - Named Entity), but we do not find this solution satisfactory, and we are going to introduce a systematic solution of noun valency in later versions of PEDT.
-We have tentatively merged the NomBank [13] annotation with the PEDT data and are going to explore its benefits for an FGD-based annotation.
+We have tentatively merged the NomBank (Meyers et al., 2008) annotation with the PEDT data and are going to explore its benefits for an FGD-based annotation.
 While PropBank was driven by theoretical approaches quite similar to FGD, the NomBank approach might prove difficult to adopt.
 No conclusions can be drawn yet as we are just at the very start of the process.

-In the next future we are going to continue improving the automatic preannotation by detecting problematic phrases and linguistic phenomena while the annotators are supposed to finish the consistency controls within a few months.
+In the next future we are going to continue improving the automatic pre-annotation by detecting problematic phrases and linguistic phenomena.
 As soon as the data has been annotated with the complete annotation, we will focus on the so-called expert annotation.
 This is annotation of selected structures across all corpus sections by one or a few 'expert' annotators.
 This procedure is meant for the annotation of particularly difficult or interesting phenomena.
 It is mainly supposed to further increase the consistency of the annotation.
 Besides, it is meant to provide material for linguistic research.
-10 shows a TREd window with a highlighted expert-annotation task.
+Figure 7 shows a TREd window with a highlighted expert-annotation task.